Not quite up on techniques to identify wildlife? Can’t tell your flora from your fauna?

 BioBlitz is sponsored by Temple University Ambler EarthFest and the Ambler Arboretum of Temple University.
 For additional information, contact 267-468-8108 or firstname.lastname@example.org.
 Don’t forget to register for the Ambler Arboretum BioBlitz online.

-Be sure to visit ambler.temple.edu/earthfest to learn about additional EarthFest events and programs that will be held during the 2017-2018 school year.
-Be sure to mark your calendar — EarthFest 2018 will be held on Friday, April 20!
+Be sure to visit ambler.temple.edu/community to learn about additional EarthFest and Ambler Arboretum events and programs that will be held in 2019.
+Be sure to mark your calendar — EarthFest 2020 is tentatively scheduled for Friday, May 1, 2020!